vladi-rh/rhoai-genaiops-lab-instructions/docs/1-the-ai-orientation/0-genai-landscape.md

 * **Gemini (Google DeepMind)** — Processes and understands text, images, audio, and more
 * **Code LLaMA (Meta)** — Generates and explains code in various programming languages

-> 🗣️ **Fun fact:** Many models today are "multimodal," meaning they can handle multiple types of data at once — like understanding a picture **and** describing it in words.
+> 🗣️ **Fun fact:** Many models today are "multimodal," meaning they can handle multiple types of data at once — like understanding a picture **and** having a conversation about it.

 ---